-When examining those experiencing unsheltered homelessness by race and ethnicity, Latinx individuals make up 50% of this population.
-White Non-Hispanics make up 25%, Black/African American individuals are nearly 20%, and Afro-Latinx individuals make up about 2% of those experiencing unsheltered homelessness.
+When examining those experiencing unsheltered homelessness by race and ethnicity, Latinx individuals make up 51% of this population.
+White Non-Hispanics make up 21%, Black/African American individuals represent a little over 20%, and Afro-Latinx individuals make up about 1% of those experiencing unsheltered homelessness.
 Compared to city and county demographics, we see that Latinx and White people are underrepresented while Black/African American individuals are overrepresented.